PROFIT MARGIN: [FAIL]

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for REED was 6.52% last year, while for this year it is 6.53%.
-Since the AR to sales has been flat, REED passes this test.
+Accounts Receivable to Sales for REED was 6.53% last year, while for this year it is 5.74%.
+Since the AR to sales is decreasing by -0.79% the stock passes this criterion.

 LONG TERM DEBT/EQUITY RATIO: [FAIL]